AterLux/PhpSimpleExpression/README.md

 To register a function you can use `registerFunction(function[, alias[, is_volatile]])` method.
 `function` can be name or function or function enclosure.
-`alias` can be used to set make the function accessible by an alternative name from a script. set `is_volatile` to true, if function has side-effects, i.e. it can return different values with the same parameters. `rand`, `date` - are examples of such functions.
+`alias` can be used to set make the function accessible by an alternative name from a script. set `is_volatile` to true, if the function has side-effects, i.e. it can return different values with the same parameters. `rand`, `date` - are examples of such functions.
 Otherwise, if only constant parameters passed to the function, it will be calculated and replaced by a constant on the compile-time.

 ```php